tupokraju/tupokraju/README.md

 #### Hi there!
-I'm Goran, a Senior DevOps Engineer with extensive experience in the Blockchain and AI.
+I'm Goran, a DevOps Engineer with extensive experience in the Blockchain and AI.

 # Experience